Print

 • 6 garlic cloves, minced (2 ½ tablespoons)

-• 2 tablespoon Dijon mustard
+• 2 tablespoons Dijon mustard

-• 16 oz baby or petite yellow potatoes, bite size (if larger, cut in half)
+• 16 oz baby or petite yellow potatoes, bite-size (if larger, cut in half)

 • 12 oz carrots (about 5 medium), peeled and cut into chunks